dheijl/M5Core2MpdCli/README.md

 ## GUI

 The GUI is extremely basic, with this display one could do much better.
 But I hate GUI design, and it gives me the information I need.
 Feel free to make pull resuests if GUI is your thing...

+## Development environment

+I have used the Arduino "IDE" some years ago as there was nothing else available at the time.
+Now I started out with the new IDE 2.0, but it's so slow that you have to be a masochist to use it.
+Then I tried VSCode with the Arduino extension, and I was lucky that the extension recently got a major update that made it very usable (using the built-in Arduino CLI).
+To make C/CPP intellisense work reliably with the default mode instead of the TagParser, you have to use gnu++17 mode in _c_cpp_properties.json_, but the extension will revert it back to c++11 at each restart unless you disable "intelliSenseGen" in _arduino.json_.
+This means that you will have to generate a new intellisense config manually when needed (_Ctl_Alt_I_).
+Using the TagParser for intellisense is not really an option.
+Oh, and don't forget to set the output path!